while-basic/chris-celaya-blog/content/articles/unsloth-training.md

 ### Explanation:

+The Andy-3.5 dataset is a robust, task-specific collection of dialogues that enhances the assistant’s knowledge of Minecraft.

-The formatting step ensures that the dataset aligns with the model's expected input format, enhancing training consistency.
+The formatting step ensures the data aligns with the model’s expected input format, improving training efficiency and response quality.

 ## Training Configuration